 My research interests are formal methods and security,

-and ideally combining the two, though much of my research
+and ideally combining the two, though much of my security research

 In more detail, I'm interested in